 Perhaps surprisingly, if you’re in a business which is not focussed on intellectual property, there is no need to register your design with any organisation.
 You also don’t need to mark the design of your product in any particular way.
 The protection arises without you having to do so and will last for either three or ten years.

 The good news does not end there.
-For a long time, the costs and time associated with bringing a claim through the courts has frustrated many smaller businesses, with the result that many strong claims are not pursued.
-This has now been recognised and a specialist Intellectual Property Court in London has been revamped to cater for the needs of SMEs.
+For a long time, the costs and time associated with bringing a claim through the courts have frustrated many smaller businesses, with the result that many strong claims are not pursued.
+This has now been recognised and a specialist Intellectual Property Court in London has been revamped to cater to the needs of SMEs.

 The Intellectual Property Enterprise Court has rules to keep the cost and time of the process to a minimum and to enable business owners to budget sensibly for the cost and time involved.
 As a result, claims have been brought successfully and commercially when the losses to the businesses concerned have been significantly less than £10,000.